Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Altruist

+John is presented with arguments generated by Altruist.
+The first argument $\alpha_1$ claimed: $a=$``The explanation is not truthful''.
+John can generally raise this argument to derogate the truthfulness of the explanation.
+Subsequently, the second argument claims that $b=$``The explanation is truthful''.
+This argument, $\alpha_2$, is provided by the system, and it is a rebuttal to $\alpha_1$.
+At this point, we can observe that, as indicated in Section~\ref{sec:argsys}, the argument $\alpha_1$ is trivial, but appears crucial for the discussion's flow.

+For each one of the $|F|$ features appearing in the explanation a claim $c_j$, $j \in [0,|F|]$ can be raised by John, stating that ``The $z_j$ is untruthful''.
+Specifically, two claims are raised $c_1, c_3$, composing argument $\alpha_3$ which is an undercut attack to the argument $\alpha_2$.
+These claims are $c_1=$``The importance of \textit{A} is untruthful'' and $c_3=$``The importance of \textit{H} is untruthful''.
+Note here that $c_2=$``The importance of \textit{W} is untruthful'' is not stated by John, as Altruist opted for this feature importance, and never reached John.
+In the end of this example, the omission of this feature is explained as well.
+Altruist creates another 2 claims to answer, $d_1=$``The importance of \textit{A} is truthful'', and $d_3=$``The importance of \textit{H} is truthful''.
+Two arguments $\alpha_{4,1}$ and $\alpha_{4,3}$ are composed undercutting $\alpha_3$.

-John can push further the system, asking to prove these claims by raising six new claims $e_{1,Inc},e_{1,Dec},e_{2,Inc},e_{2,Dec},e_{3,Inc},e_{3,Dec}$.
-For example, we present two of them: $e_{2,Inc}=$``H has a Positive influence and is therefore expected the probability to be Increased by Increasing its value'' and $e_{2,Dec}=$``H has a Positive influence and is therefore expected the probability to be Decreased by Decreasing its value''.
-Each pair of these claims (e.g. $e_{2,Inc}, e_{2,Dec}$) form an argument $\alpha_5$, which is an undercut attack to $\alpha_4$.
-Finally, the system will provide its last six claims $f_{1,Inc},f_{1,Dec},f_{2,Inc},f_{2,Dec},f_{3,Inc},f_{3,Dec}$, which each two of them is forming an argument $\alpha_6$ which undercuts the argument $\alpha_5$.
-These claims are for example: $f_{2,Inc}=$``H's value got Increased and evaluated and the probability is Increased as expected'' and $f_{2,Dec}=$``H's value got Decreased and evaluated and the probability is Decreased as expected''.
+To prove these claims, John raises four new claims $e_{1,Inc},$ $e_{1,Dec},$ $e_{3,Inc},$ $e_{3,Dec}$.
+For example, we present two of them: $e_{1,Inc}=$``The model's behaviour by Increasing \textit{A}'s value is not according to its Positive importance'' and $e_{1,Dec}=$``The model's behaviour by Decreasing \textit{A}'s value is not according to its Positive importance''.
+Each pair of these claims (e.g., $e_{1,Inc}, e_{1,Dec}$) form an argument $\alpha_{5,1}$, which is an undercut attack to $\alpha_{4,1}$.
+Finally, the last four claims are generated $f_{1,Inc},f_{1,Dec},f_{3,Inc},f_{3,Dec}$; each pair is forming an argument $\alpha_{6,j,ALT}$ which undercuts the argument $\alpha_{5,j}$.
+These claims are for example: $f_{1,Inc}=$``The evaluation of the alteration (Increased) of \textit{A}'s value is performed and the model's behaviour is as expected (Increased), according to its importance'' and $f_{1,Dec}=$``The evaluation of the alteration (Decreased) of \textit{A}'s value is performed and the model's behaviour is as expected (Decreased), according to its importance''.

-However, if any of these last arguments are missing, or cannot be provided by the system, this means that the root of the argumentation tree, which is the argument $\alpha_1$ is judged as Warranted, and therefore the user can say that indeed the explanation was untrusted.
-Otherwise, if the system can provide all the final six arguments, the argumentation tree will be Unwarranted, and the argument $\alpha_1$ will be invalid.
+However, if any of these last arguments are missing, this means that the root of the \textit{Tr}, which is the argument $\alpha_1$ is judged as Warranted, and therefore the explanation is untrusted.
+Otherwise, if all the final four arguments are generated, the \textit{Tr} will be Unwarranted, and the argument $\alpha_1$ will be defeated.